lizmat/rak/README.md

 Indicate the number of lines that should also be returned **before** a line with a pattern match.
 Defaults to **0**.

+### :blocks(&filter)

+If specified, indicates the `Callable` filter that should be used to select acceptable paths by the **number of blocks** used by the path on the filesystem on which the path is located.
+The `Callable` is passed the number of blocks of a path and is expected to return a trueish value to have the path be considered for further selection.

 ### :context(N)

 Indicate the number of lines that should also be returned around a line with a pattern match.
 Defaults to **0**.

+### :created(&filter)

+If specified, indicates the `Callable` filter that should be used to select acceptable paths by the **creation** time of the path.
+The `Callable` is passed a `Num` value of the creation time (number of seconds since epoch) and is expected to return a trueish value to have the path be considered for further selection.

 ### :degree(N)

 When hypering over multiple cores, indicate the maximum number of threads that should be used.
 Defaults to whatever the system thinks is best (which **may** be sub-optimal).

+### :device-number(&filter)

+If specified, indicates the `Callable` filter that should be used to select acceptable paths by the **device number** of the path.
+The `Callable` is passed the device number of the device on which the path is located and is expected to return a trueish value to have the path be considered for further selection.

 ### :dir(&dir-matcher)